HaiderMalik12/ng2-dep/to-do.md

  ### Q: What is map and catch in rxjs?

+ - Map is used to transform value in another array.

  ### Q: What is async pipe ?

  - The Async pipe received a promise or observables as